Maksim-jmb/agent2/README.md

 gameplay vid https://www.youtube.com/watch?v=UTv9qWHrfzY
 Monk tank, Priest heal, Mage, Warlock, Warrior - using EMA, Clique, GSE, Elvui - showing Evlui setup with the buttons - quick run thru of RR Party, Ranged, Mouse2 for looting/gathering - trying a mix with melee classes to see how IWT works.
 Have roll in the sequence with monk - goes rolling off sometimes if the target is close...
 also use a razer keypad - try to use buttons as much as i can without using the keyboard.
 Muscle memory isn't there yet with this new style of play...not the smoothest gameplay on my end.....ugh
+** video is with performance and highlighter agent off....haven't figured that out yet